 Richmond named Alfred Durham chief of police effective Feb.
-Durham, who served as deputy police chief, succeeded Ray Tarasovic, who retired.
+21. Durham, who served as deputy police chief, succeeded Ray Tarasovic, who retired.
+Durham, a graduate of the FBI National Academy, served in the Marine Corps for 17 years, before joining the Metropolitan Police Department in Washington, D.C.
+There he led several departments and rose to the rank of assistant chief.